PrashikSawant/E-commerce-web/README.md

 ## Usage/Examples

-1. Access the application in your web browser thorugh localhost at http://localhost:3000.
+1. Access the application in your web browser through localhost at http://localhost:3000.
 2. Register or log in as a user (customer).
 3. Explore the features:
 - Admin Panel: Manage products.